 Trivia: In the scene where the goons announce that they are running Jack Palance's company, there are two statues in front of the building.
 These statues are also featured in The Chronicles of Riddick.
 They are the huge Necromonger monuments in the beginning of the film.

 Trivia: Originally, Adam West, who played the titular role in the comedic Batman TV series, wanted to do the part again, but it was Michael Keaton who was approved by none other than Batman's creator Bob Kane himself.

-New this month Trivia: Brad Dourif, best known as the voice of killer-doll Chucky from the "Child's Play" films and the tragic Billy from "One Flew Over the Cuckoo's Nest", was considered for the role of The Joker early in the production.
+Trivia: Brad Dourif, best known as the voice of killer-doll Chucky from the "Child's Play" films and the tragic Billy from "One Flew Over the Cuckoo's Nest", was considered for the role of The Joker early in the production.

 Trivia: In his hideout, Joker has a lot of pictures scattered around the room.
 After he cuts out Vicki's picture and starts waltzing around the room, you can see the same picture that appears around the room of a smiling man with crazy dark hair.
 The guy in those photos looks a lot like Batman director Tim Burton.

 Trivia: Look carefully at the plastic surgeon's tools during the scene when Joker sees his face for the first time-they were previously used by Steve Martin's maniacal dentist in Little Shop of Horrors.

 Trivia: The scene that leads up to Jack Napier falling into the vat of acid is extremely similar to the climax in "White Heat."